CsatiZoltan/t8code-wiki/Debugging-with-valgrind.md

 Abort
 Aborted
 ```
-triggered by ```sc_finalize()``` in your code. t8code checks if allocated memory has been free'd at the end of the code and prints this error message if it isn't case.
+triggered by ```sc_finalize()``` in your code. t8code checks if allocated memory has been free'd at the end of the code and prints this error message if it isn't the case.

 ## Valgrind